neonevm/neon-evm.docs/docs/developing/integrate/neon_transfer_sdk.md

   neonWalletAddress: account,
   customConnection: connection,
   /*
-    You can pass events as properties,
-    but this functions will be call at portal context.
+    You can pass events as properties, but these functions will be called at portal context.
   */
   ...eventParams,
 });